-After 5 years of credited service, members become fully vested in retirement benefits earned to date.
+The Base Plan provides retirement, disability, death and survivor benefits of eligible members or beneficiaries.
+Benefits are based on members' years of service, age, and highest average salary.
+Members become fully vested in their retirement benefits with five years of credited service (5 months for elected or appointed officials).
 Members are eligible for retirement benefits upon attainment of the ages specified for their employment classification.
-For each month of credited service, the annual service retirement allowance is 2.00% of the average monthly salary for the highest consecutive 42 months.
+The annual service retirement allowance for each month of credited service is 2.0% (2.3% for police/firefighters) of the average monthly salary for the highest consecutive 42 months.